ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Move Community Considerations to Introduction #68
 - Move some Normative Reference to Informative #74
 - Misc formatting changes to address IDNITS feedback
+- Downgrade MUST NOT to SHOULD NOT for guessability of UUIDs #75

 draft-02